mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   costs:  (1)  it adds a nontrivial overhead that at the time of this writing is not known, and (2) any algorithm that aims to preserve processing history needs to obey some rules and work in the social environment of the MsPASS framework.
-MsPASS algorithms can all implement history preservation as an option.
+MsPASS supported algorithms all implement history preservation as an option.
 User's interested in adapting their own code to the framework will need to learn the social norms (i.e. the API for ProcessingHistory and how it can be used to automate the process).
 We expect to eventually